Get money-saving tips in your inbox.

 Car dealerships typically offer their salespeople commissions, which means there are usually sales targets.
 Here is how you can use them to your advantage:

-• Shop late in the month.
+Shop late in the month.
 Businesses generally calculate targets monthly, quarterly, and yearly.
 This means you may be able to get a better deal while your salesperson is trying to make their monthly sales numbers.

-• Shop late in the year.
+Shop late in the year.
 Not only are salespeople trying to make their final targets (monthly, quarterly, and yearly), but there are usually Black Friday or holiday deals as well.

-Additionally, you may also save when the next year’s model hits the floor.
+Additionally, you may also save when next year’s model hits the floor.
 The dealership will want this year’s model off the lot to make room for new inventory.

 If you don’t have the time to wait for an end-of-year promotion, try shopping during the week instead of the weekend.
 The salesperson may have more time for you when the dealership is not as busy, allowing for a more personalized shopping experience and offering more time for negotiations.

-Make comparing car insurance part of your vehicle purchase decision.
-New cars typically come with a hefty price tag, so you’ll want to make sure you’re fully covered, and there are no surprises.
-You wouldn’t want to end up with an insurance premium you didn’t expect after you’ve picked out your new car.
+Also, be sure to compare car insurance as part of your vehicle purchase decision.
+New cars typically come with a hefty price tag, so make sure you’re fully covered to avoid any surprises.
+You wouldn’t want an unexpected insurance premium after picking out your new car.
+Compare auto insurance quotes to find the best rate for your new vehicle.

 car mascot.png